krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_parser.md

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`parser`](../../modules/support_function_modules/parser_module.md) module.

-Text parsing involves breaking text into its constituent parts, which may be words, phrases, or data elements, to aid in then processing or analyzing and extracting meaningful information from it.
-It has applications in natural language processing (NLP), data extraction from documents, code analysis, and in enhancing search engine capabilities through better understanding the structure and context of text.
+Text parsing involves breaking text into its constituent parts, which may be words, phrases, or data elements, to aid in then processing or analyzing it.
+It has applications in natural language processing (NLP), data extraction, code analysis, and in enhancing search engine capabilities, among other possibilities.

 The document is divided into the following sections: